Dr Deborah McLeod

 Experience

-Paris joined Malatest International in May 2021 and is based in Wellington.
+Paris joined Malatest International in May 2021 and is based in Ōtautahi.
 She completed a Bachelor’s Degree in Criminal Justice, with interest papers in abnormal psychology, Te Tiriti o Waitangi, forensic science, sociology and law.
 Additionally, Paris completed a Certificate in Te Reo Māori, and a New Zealand Certificate in Intelligence.
-She is currently studying New Zealand Sign Language level 1a.

 Expertise